CatholicVote.org: Domain name

 The CatholicVote.org domain name was first used by the Catholic Alliance in early 2000.
-The Catholic Alliance was a grassroots group of Americans who agreed with the platform of the fundamental evangelical Protestant Christian Coalition but wished to widen the Coalition's scope to include Catholics.
+The Catholic Alliance was a grassroots group of Americans who agreed with the platform of the fundamentalist evangelical Protestant Christian Coalition but wished to widen the Coalition's scope to include Catholics.
 The Catholic Alliance, formed in 1995, held the website until mid-2002.
 The next owner of the domain name was Larry Cirignano, founder of Catholic Vote, later called Catholic Citizenship.
 He used the domain for six years until mid-2008.
 The Fidelis Center began operating the domain in October 2008, initially redirecting it to CatholicVote.com.
 The first published articles linked on the site included ones by co-founders Brian Burch and Joshua Mercer.
 The Fidelis Center subsequently sold the domain to Fidelis, a related, but independent 501(c)4 organization which operates the domain today.